 Ply vs. Weight

 Back in the good old days when most people were knitting with wool yarn, ply actually did mean something when it came to the weight of yarn.
-A ply was always a consistent size, so a 2-ply yarn was very thin, while an 8-ply yarn was much bigger.
+A ply was always a consistent size, so a two-ply yarn was very thin, while an eight-ply yarn was much bigger.

-A 4-ply yarn can be bulky or medium weight, while singles can be super thin or super bulky, or anything in between for that matter.
+A four-ply yarn can be bulky or medium weight, while singles can be super thin or super bulky, or anything in between for that matter.

 Standard Yarn Weight System

-The system uses a scale from 1 to 6, with 1 being the finest yarn (also known as superfine) and 6, super bulky, being the biggest.
+The system uses a scale from one to six, with one being the finest yarn (also known as superfine) and six–super bulky–being the biggest.

 Ply Rules of Thumb